kdamoah/sql-project/README.md

 HAVING COUNT(SalesFirstName) >= 2;

-**Question 6**: Write a query to compute a commission (5% of salary) and show this calculated field as commission for salespeople who sold 3 or more cars.
+**Question 6: Write a query to compute a commission (5% of salary) and show this calculated field as commission for salespeople who sold 3 or more cars.
 Also display salespeople’s first name and last name.
-Sort the list in ascending order by salespeople’s last name.
+Sort the list in ascending order by salespeople’s last name.**

 SELECT SalesPerson.SalesFirstName, SalesPerson.SalesLastName, (SalesPerson.SalesSalary * 0.05) AS SalesCommission
 FROM Encounter